 I am curious: in the eyes of Angela Wator, makes a good party?

 For me, it’s all about creating an environment that is drastically different from the day-to-day world.
 I like to hide a bunch of weird little details and surprises throughout the space so people start exploring.
 Everyone acts differently when they feel out of their element, and I think that’s where all the real fun happens.
 I once threw a full-blown surprise funeral (casket, floral stands, and all) for a friend who was moving to Milwaukee, and it was one of my favorite parties ever because the mood was so, so strange and surreal.
+As what I knew back then, when my friend moved, she contacted demenagement ADT to carry her valuable things safely and properly.

 What do you all have planned for The Festive Collective and Bash Party Goods in 2017?